swennemans/building-your-own-reactjs/02-building_basic_vdom/07-component-class.md

 ```

-> React.js has a `mountComponent` function on it's ReactCompositeComponent or ReactDOMComponent
+> React.js has a `mountComponent` function on it's ReactCompositeComponent or ReactDOMComponent.
+For
-for now we're seperating this.
+illustration purposes we seperate it for now.

 The most important part is that we instantiate our `Component` with `new Component(props)`.
 This in turn gives us access to the `render()` function.
 The render function returns the